OpenNews/srccon/childcare.md

 ---
 layout: 2015_layout
 title: Childcare
 subtitle: We offer free childcare for the duration of the SRCCON program and welcome families of all sizes.
+Registration is now closed.
 section: childcare
 sub-section: interior
 background: childcare
 permalink: /childcare/index.html
 ---

 We are offering free childcare throughout the full SRCCON schedule (including Thursday evening).
 Our providers are the wonderful [KiddieCorp](https://www.kiddiecorp.com/) team, whom we welcome back for their second year at SRCCON.
+Childcare registration is now closed—if you missed the deadline and need childcare, please [contact us](mailto:srccon@opennews.org), and we'll add you to the wait list.

 ## Our care providers